masuk1n/blank-currently/README.md

 # blank-currently.
-ideias that will come together soon
+ideias that will come together soon.